-- no later than 14 calendar days after the end of the September term;
+- no later than 14 calendar days after the end of the Fall 1 term

-- no later than 10 calendar days after the end of the term for the November, January, March, and May A terms;
+- no later than 10 calendar days after the end of the term for the Fall 2, Spring 1, Spring 2, and Summer 1 terms

-- no later than 7 calendar days after the end of the May B term.
+- no later than 7 calendar days after the end of the Summer 2 term.